jradam/keychef/readme.md

 ### Usage

 Edit `settings.py` to configure KeyChef to your liking.
+Any keys you want to bind (or send) will need to be added to `dictionary.py`.

 Activate the new layer by holding `activate_key` (default `;`).